iridium-browser/website/pages/0_privacy-policy.md

 Controller is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data (e.g. names, email addresses, or similar).
 #### Storage period #
 Unless a more specific storage period has been mentioned within this privacy policy, your personal data will remain with us until the purpose for processing the data no longer applies.
 If you assert a legitimate request for deletion or revoke consent for data processing, your data will be deleted unless we have other legally permissible reasons for storing your personal data (e.g. retention periods under tax or commercial law); in the latter case, deletion will take place after these reasons cease to apply.
-#### Note on data transfer to the USA #
-Our website includes tools from companies based in the USA.
-If these tools are active, your personal data may be transferred to the US servers of the respective companies.
-We would like to point out that the USA is not a safe third country in the sense of EU data protection law.
-US companies are obliged to hand over personal data to security authorities without you as a data subject being able to take legal action against this.
-It can therefore not be ruled out that US authorities (e.g. intelligence services) process, evaluate and permanently store your data located on US servers for monitoring purposes.
-We have no influence on these processing activities.
 #### Revoking your consent to data processing #
 Many data processing operations are only possible with your express consent.
 You can revoke consent you have already given at any time.
 The legality of the data processing carried out until the revocation remains unaffected by the revocation.
 #### Right of objection to data collection in special cases and to direct marketing (Art.
 21 GDPR) #